 Blog: Automotive Security

-The “OBDeleven” OBD-II dongle is an onboard diagnostics port module that connects to a mobile app over Bluetooth
+OBDeleven‘s OBD-II dongle is an onboard diagnostics port module that connects to a mobile app over Bluetooth.

-It takes advantage of weaknesses in the UDS seed process to unlock the vehicle ECU and enable enhanced diagnostics and some additional functionality.
+It takes advantage of weaknesses in UDS secure access to unlock the vehicle ECU and enable enhanced diagnostics and some additional functionality.
 Some of these functions are only available in premium and/or regional vehicle versions.
+To carry out most of these tasks, OBDeleven tokens are used.

 It is an excellent example of high-end reverse engineering knowledge being ‘productized’ and delivered as a commercial service to end users.
 It allows home-user vehicle function tuning, though its ability to tune engine performance is very limited, generally towards throttle responsiveness.